 One notably experience/observation was the combined resourcefulness and outlook of the local students, whose ambition was not limited by geography and whose outlook was often unbound.
 The graduation ceremony a highlight that presented a real marker for me as both a teacher and parent.

-And though my this professional international experience may not have been as foreseen, it has only added further weight to the valuable lessons I have learnt whilst a school leader in England.
+And though my this professional international experience may not have been as hoped, it has only added further weight to the valuable lessons I have learnt whilst a school leader in England.

 I remain determined and optimistic, as I look forward to securing my next leadership role.
 A role where I can make a significant contribution and show my commitment.
-Along the way I found out that I passed my first ILM Coaching and Mentoring unit, and plan to pass the remaining two unit soon.
+Along the way I found out that I passed my ILM Coaching and Mentoring (Level 5).